dart-lang/dart_ci/current_results_ui/README.md

 dart run build_runner build --delete-conflicting-outputs
 ```

+This project also depends on generated protobuf code.
+For instructions on how to regenerate these files, see the [current_results README](../current_results/README.md).

 ### Code Formatting

 To ensure consistent code style, format the code using the following command: